William J. Carson (Medal of Honor): Battle of Stones River

 The strong Confederate attack finally forced the regulars to withdraw from the woods toward the rear of their original position near a railroad line and the Nashville pike.
 Carson later wrote that the advancing Confederate poured several volleys into the retreating regulars.
 The regulars rallied around a knoll and behind a 10-gun battery, five guns each of the 5th U.S. Artillery and the 1st Michigan Artillery.
 "On they came like so many deamonds," (sic) wrote Carson.
 Then he described how the Union guns decimated the charging Confederates and forced their survivors to retreat.
 The 15th U.S. Infantry suffered 50 casualties among its 319 officers and men.
 Soon, the regulars realized they were being flanked on the left.
 Lt.
 Colonel Shepherd sent his men toward the crucial Nashville turnpike to meet the Confederate advance.
 The Confederates came on in great number.
 After sending two regiments to their aid, but realizing their position was about to be surrounded, Brigadier General Rousseau ordered the regulars to retreat.
 Finally, and only after their officers themselves recognized the danger, the Regular Brigade had to retreat across the open cotton field to the railroad line and the cover of their batteries on another nearby knoll as the Confederates again advanced in large numbers.
 The regulars suffered many casualties as they retreated across the open field with the pursuing Confederates firing on them as they ran toward their objective.

-Carson was under fire and about half way across the open cotton field during this withdrawal when he saw John Argo of his regiment wounded in both thighs.
+Carson was under fire and about halfway across the open cotton field during this withdrawal when he saw John Argo of his regiment wounded in both thighs.
 Carson lifted Argo from the ground and helped him escape across the remainder of the field, which saved Argo from possible death from his wounds or capture by the advancing Confederates.

 The battle wound down and was broken off due to the cold, rainy weather and the exhaustion of the men but the two armies stayed in position on the battlefield.
-Bragg finally decided to withdraw from the field on January 3, 1863 because he feared Rosecrans was being reinforced.
+Bragg finally decided to withdraw from the field on January 3, 1863, because he feared Rosecrans was being reinforced.
 Rosecrans's force, including the regulars, were too exhausted to pursue the retreating Confederates, and also were hindered because the Confederates captured or destroyed much of the Union Army's food.

 The next day, the regulars buried five officers and eighty-nine men of their brigade.
 Several others died later.
 Although a tactical draw, the Battle of Stones River was considered a victory by the North and the regulars were highly praised for their part in the battle.
 The stand of the regulars in the advanced position of the cedar grove enabled Rosecrans to strengthen his line along the Nashville Pike and save his supply line and his army.
 Carson had contributed to this by his actions in rallying the advanced units.
 He also demonstrated his courage in performing his job under precarious conditions and in rescuing one of his wounded comrades under fire and protecting him from death or capture.